Lisa Markwell

 Lisa Markwell (born 23 April 1965) is a British journalist.
 She was the editor of The Independent On Sunday for three years, from April 2013 until its closure in March 2016.
 She was appointed by proprietor Evgeny Lebedev as the first of three new editors for his ESI Media portfolio; he announced the appointment in a tweet.
-Since 2018 she has been the food editor of The Sunday Times.
+From 2018 to 2021 she was the food editor of The Sunday Times.
+She is now the editor of The Telegraph Magazine.

 Early career

 Markwell was born and raised in Buckinghamshire.
 She left Dr Challoner's High School for Girls in Little Chalfont when she was 16, working initially at Country Life magazine as a secretary before joining the (now defunct) fashion magazine Honey.
 She then worked at SKY and Elle magazines before joining the launch of The Sunday Correspondent in a team that included Peter Cole, Mick Brown, Ian Katz, Jonathan Freedland and Simon Kelner.
 After the closure of the paper, she worked as a commissioning editor for The Sunday Times and The Mail on Sunday colour supplement, You magazine.
-She was then recruited to edit a magazine for the department store Harvey Nichols before becoming deputy editor of the women’s magazine Frank.
+She was then recruited to edit a magazine for the department store Harvey Nichols before becoming deputy editor of the women's magazine Frank.